Permissions inheritance in SharePoint

 A scenario that restricts access to a site and its children

-In the following illustration, the www.Litware.com/Bestsellers breaks inheritance from the parent site, www.litware.com.
-The site owners for the Best Sellers site change the permissions for the site, removing some groups and creating others.
-The subsites of the Bestsellers site, Authors and Deals, now inherit permissions only from the Bestsellers subsite.
-Only the groups and users for Bestsellers can access the lists and libraries that contain sensitive information.
+The site owners for the "Executive" site change the permissions for the site, removing some groups and creating others.
+The subsites of the "Executive" site, "Bonuses" and "Company transportation," now inherit permissions only from the "Executive" subsite.
+Only the groups and users for "Executive" can access the lists and libraries that contain sensitive information.

 For ease of maintenance, we recommend that you use a similar method to restrict access.
 That is, organize your site so that sensitive material is in the same place.
 If you organize the site this way, you only have to break inheritance one time, for that specific site or library.
 This is much less overhead.
 It requires much less work than creating separate permission structures in many locations for individual subsites and libraries.

-A scenario that shares access for a library and its documents
+A scenario that shares access to a folder and its children